 ‘Two sides of the same debased coinage’

 Fintan O’Toole is the Irish Times’s most high profile columnist.
 Alone arguably in the Irish media, he is permitted to do investigative work alongside editorial commentary.
 But he has now positioned himself as a global intellectual, rather than simply an Irish hack, devoting himself to the subject of Brexit in particular in publications such as the New York Review of Books and New York Times.
-His articles condemning Britain’s ‘mad’ imperial hubris increasingly appearing like word magnets on a fridge that are shuffled about from week to week.
+His articles condemning Britain’s ‘mad’ imperial hubris increasingly appear like word magnets on a fridge that are shuffled about from week to week.
 It means one of the progressive ‘slots’, essential to the Irish Times’s distinctive brand of conscientious virtue-signalling, is rarely focused on Irish issues.

 Moreover, O’Toole has long displayed a blind spot towards environmental issues.
 As an urban, literary man he might be excused for playing to his strengths, and avoiding environmental questions, but how these are dealt with is increasingly important to the understanding of any country.
 His current emphasis is all the more frustrating given during his early career O’Toole forensically exposed the collusion between Charles J. Haughey’s administration and Larry Goodman’s Anglo-Irish Beef Processors, culminating in the Beef Tribunal of 1991.